iminparallel/Cryptojacking_analysis/readme.txt

-The target of this article is to correctly identify the systems that are under the threat of cryptojacking.
-You can find the dataset, and the problem statement here:
+... is to correctly identify the systems that are under the threat of cryptojacking.
+You can find the dataset and the problem statement here:

            https://www.kaggle.com/datasets/keshanijayasinghe/cryptojacking-attack-timeseries-dataset
 Solution: